hyp3rd/hypercache/README.md

 )

 func main() {
-    // Create a new cache with a capacity of 100 items cache, err := hypercache.NewHyperCache(100)
+    // Create a new cache with a capacity of 10 items cache, err := hypercache.NewHyperCache(10, hypercache.WithExpirationInterval(10*time.Minute), hypercache.WithEvictionInterval(5*time.Minute))
     if err != nil {
         fmt.Println(err)
         return
     }

+    // The method Add allows you to have full control on the item being sent to cache onItemExpire := func(key string, value interface{}) {
+        f, err := os.Create("my_item.log")
+        if err != nil {
+            fmt.Println(err)
+        }
+        // close the file with defer
+        defer f.Close()
+    }

+    cacheItem := hypercache.CacheItem{
+        Key:           "NewKey",
+        Value:         "hello, there",
+        Duration:      2 * time.Minute,
+        OnItemExpired: onItemExpire,
+    }
+    err = cache.Add(cacheItem)
+    if err != nil {
+        fmt.Println(err)
+        return
+    }

+    // GetOrSet allows you to add an item to cache or fetch it if already present. value, ok := cache.GetOrSet("NewKey", "hello, Moon", hypercache.WithDuration(5*time.Minute)) if ok {
+        fmt.Println("Value was retrieved from the cache:", value) } else {
+        fmt.Println("Value was not found in the cache, so it was set:", value) }

     // Add an item to the cache with a key "key" and a value "value" that expires in 5 seconds